 I did mention earlier that we ate at only one restaurant on Ocean Drive.
 That was at Larios On The Beach – owned by singer Gloria Estefan.
 We had Cuban style steak served with rice and black beans, deep-fried taro, and Cuban bread with mojo sauce.

 Mojo sauce is a blend of garlic and citrus.
 Think of it as a tart garlic sauce that Richie says he uses on everything.

 If you ever go here, get the mojito – they are supposed to be excellent.

-All in all, we went to about six food stops, which added up to total one entire meal, including cocktails, appetisers, entrees, snacks, desserts, and even Cuban coffee.
+All in all, we went to about six food stops, which added up to total one entire meal, including cocktails, appetizers, entrees, snacks, desserts, and even Cuban coffee.
 I won’t say that hubby ever “hit the wall” as I did, but he was satisfied with the quantity and quality of what we ate and experienced.

-I quite enjoyed the tour experience, meeting fellow travellers and learning more about the food, culture, architecture and lifestyle of Miami.
+I quite enjoyed the tour experience, meeting fellow travellers, and learning more about the food, culture, architecture, and lifestyle of Miami.
 Richie was fabulous, and they took into consideration various food allergies and made substitutions without any issue.